rsakai10/nrn/docs/progref/visualization/glyph.rst

         Description:
             Draw a curve from the current point to x,y

+    .. tab:: HOC

+        Syntax:
+            ``g = g.curve(x,y, x1,y1, x2,y2)``

+        Description:
+            Draw a curve from the current point to x,y